| It is part of the generic features of most role-playing games that they

 worlds extend beyond a single story, providing the basis for a range of

+stories.
 Despite the fact that many mythological and fictional worlds make use

 of symbolism that extends beyond narrative (the use of the totemic symbol